fedspendingtransparency/data-act-broker-backend/README.md

 * Equal / Not equal - checks that value is equal to a specified value, or not equal
 * Less than / Greater than - compares value against a specified reference point
 * Length - checks that value is no longer than specified length
 * Set membership - checks that value is one of an allowed set of values
+* Minimum length - checks that the field has at least the number of characters specified
+* Conditional requirement - checks that the field is populated if another specified rule passes

 ## Class Descriptions